-For more information on how to obtain a Determination of Eligibility or a Certificate of Approval from the Indiana Department of Natural Resources, Division of Historic Preservation and Archaeology (DHPA), please contact DHPA directly at (317) 232-1646 or firstname.lastname@example.org
+For more information on how to obtain a Determination of Eligibility or a Certificate of Approval from the Indiana Department of Natural Resources Division of Historic Preservation and Archaeology (DHPA), please contact Ashley Thomas at DHPA directly at either firstname.lastname@example.org or 317-234-7034.

 Funding Requirements and Distribution

-- Grant requests between $5,000 and $100,000 will be accepted on a rolling basis.
-All grant requests need to be rounded to the nearest whole dollar amount.
+- Grant requests between $5,000 and $100,000 will be accepted.
+All grant requests need to be rounded to the nearest whole dollar amount;

-- Ineligible expenses may be included in the project summary but will not count towards the eligible local match.
+- Ineligible expenses may be included in the project summary but will not count towards the eligible local match; and